httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 Practical user agent implementations have limits on the number and size of cookies that they can store.
 General-use user agents SHOULD provide each of the following minimum capabilities:

-*   At least 4096 bytes per cookie (as measured by the sum of the length of the cookie's name, value, and attributes).

 *   At least 50 cookies per domain.